eamodio/blog/_posts/2019-01-15-its-not-about-the-blame.markdown

 ### GitLens &mdash; <small>Git supercharged</small>
 [GitLens][gitlens] is an open-source extension I created for VS Code.
 GitLens, together with Git support built into VS Code, offers a fairly complete Git GUI directly in your editor.
 Here's a quick summary:
 > GitLens **supercharges** the Git capabilities built into Visual Studio Code.
-It helps you to **visualize code authorship** at a glance via Git blame annotations and code lens, **seamlessly navigate and explore** Git repositories, **g**ain valuable insights** via powerful comparison commands, and so much more.
+It helps you to **visualize code authorship** at a glance via Git blame annotations and code lens, **seamlessly navigate and explore** Git repositories, **gain valuable insights** via powerful comparison commands, and so much more.
 >
 > GitLens simply helps you **better understand code**.
 Quickly glimpse into whom, why, and when a line or code block was changed.
 Jump back through history to gain further insights as to how and why the code evolved.
 Effortlessly explore the history and evolution of a codebase.

 ---

 So GitLens is often mentioned in the context of blaming someone &mdash; even though mostly tongue-in-cheek and often self-deprecating.
 Aside from obvious comedic effect, my guess is this is largely because of the poor naming of its headline feature &mdash;_ blame_.
-While GitLens adopted this naming because it's what Git and other Git tools call it (who am I to buck the trend), the feature is far more valuable than just blaming yourself or someone else.
+While GitLens adopted this naming because it's what Git and other Git tools call it (Who am I to buck the trend?), the feature is far more valuable than just blaming yourself or someone else.
 Now you might be rightly thinking, “_Boo hoo!
 You just don't like being called out for your 💩 code_”, but hear me out.

 ---